ballerina-platform/ballerina-dev-website/learn/get-started/build-a-data-service-in-ballerina.md

 }
 ```

-## Exposing the database via an HTTP RESTful API
+## Expose the database via an HTTP RESTful API

 After you have defined the methods necessary to manipulate the database, expose these selectively via an HTTP
 RESTful API.
 For this, you first need to import the Ballerina [`HTTP` module](https://lib.ballerina.io/ballerina/http/latest).